-\sim (Root.0) is called an accessor, that represents the access path to a value that can be reached by deconstructing the scrutinee.
+(Root.0) is called an accessor, that represents the access path to a value that can be reached by deconstructing the scrutinee.
 In this example Root.0 is the first subvalue of the scrutinee.

 Target decision trees have a similar shape but the tests on the branches are related to the low level representation of values in Lambda code.
-For example, cons cells x::xs or tuples (x,y) are blocks with tag 0.
+For example, cons cells x::xs are blocks with tag 0.